Protocentral/protocentral-pulse-express/README.md

 Includes
 ----------
-* 1x ProtoCentral Pulse Express breakout
+* 1x Protocentral Pulse Express breakout
 * 1x Welgro strap

 Wiring the Breakout to your Arduino